K4d7ze/terp-connoisseur/README.md

 # terp-connoisseur
 A searchable terpene database for cannabis strains &amp; medical products.
 Built for connoisseurs!

+Explore strain profiles, effects, flavors, and vaporization temps - all in one clean tool.
+🌿 Strains  🌸 Terpenes  💨 temps

 # 🌿 Terp Connoisseur
 A smart cannabis strain & terpene explorer.